HomeDing/homeding.github.io/boards/esp32/ttgogallery.md

   The LilyGO TTGO Gallery (T14) board offers an integrated TFT color display, SD Card, 4 buttons and Audio DAC output with amplifier.
 ---

-This board can be sold as a standalone board or within the TTGO T-Gallery kit in some documentations named T14 (v1.3).
+This board can be sold as a standalone board, as part of the TTGO T-Gallery kit, sometimes called TTGO-Time-Music-Box and in some documentations named T14 (v1.3).

 It is built using a ESP32 Wroover Module, digital audio output using the I2S bus, a stereo amplifier and a colorful TFT display.